 Creativity refers to the act of creating something new, something that hadn’t existed before until you put it together.
-However, creative writing refers to the form of writing, where creativity is at the forefront of its purpose (How to write about something you know nothing about).
+However, creative writing refers to the form of writing, where creativity is at the forefront of its purpose.
 Creative writing uses imagination, innovation, and creativity to tell a story using strong written visuals with an emotional impact.
 This could be in the form of a poem short story, novel, and more (learn about the rise of English novel).

 Creative writing, which is often seen as the opposite of academic or journalistic writing, is also referred to as writing that imaginatively expresses thoughts and ideas.
-It uses senses and emotions to create a strong visual in the reader’s mind (get some tips for writing).
+It uses senses and emotions to create a strong visual in the reader’s mind.

 To be able to be better at creative writing, you need to understand the elements that make up creative writing and why each is just as important as the other.
 The elements are as follows.

 Creative writing is different from other forms of writing because it always has a plot of some sort.
 You can’t have a story if you don’t have a plot.

 Another important element of creative writing is the characters.
 There is no way you can tell a story without developing characters.
 Developing character is important for creative writing; it simply means revealing who a character is and how they change throughout your story.